xquery/xquerydoc/README.md

 ## xqDoc Markup

-The following markup is what the xqdoc:xqdoc() function outputs.
+The following markup is an example of what the xqdoc:xqdoc() function outputs.

 ```xml
 <doc:xqdoc xmlns:doc="http://www.xqdoc.org/1.0">